tuva-health/docs/docs/terminology-sets.md

 ## SNOMED-CT to ICD-10-CM Map

-This mapping is updated with each new SNOMED CT US Edition release (March and September) and includes the annual ICD-10-CM update.
+This mapping is updated with each new relase of SNOMED CT US Edition which happens in March and September, and includes the annual ICD-10-CM update.

 The mapping file can be found on the [SNOMED CT United States Edition](https://www.nlm.nih.gov/healthit/snomedct/us_edition.html) page.
 Click on the link to download the SNOMED CT to ICD-10-CM Mapping Resources